 There is what can be considered a possible bug in my procedure, in that 0 cannot be used as a value for n.
-That could be handled by treating 0 as a special case (it only fails because of the calculation of k requires positive n).
-Rational (non-integer) roots are an additional special case, but are effectively excluded from the problem by the use n, which implies an integer.
+That could be handled by treating 0 as a special case (it only fails because the calculation of k requires positive n).
+Rational (non-integer) roots are an additional special case, but are effectively excluded from the problem by the use of n as the argument name, which implies an integer.

 The final exercise in this chapter is a recognition of the abstraction that can be applied to the problems we’ve been solving in the last few sections.
 Using procedures (and specifically math functions implemented as procedures) as arguments is what allows this abstraction to work.
 Once the abstraction is realized, it’s not hard to implement:

 good-enough? in the test of an

 if statement, and if it fails, it simply iterates on the next generated value, using the last one.